JimmyAtSchotte/Arrange-Dependencies/README.md

 ### Create your own extensions

-This library is extensable by nature, so if you find yourself writing the same mock setup over and over again, I suggest you to create your own extension method for that mock.
+This library is extensible by nature, so if you find yourself writing the same mock setup over and over again, I suggest you to create your own extension method for that mock.

 ```csharp
 public static class UseMyCustomExtensionExtension